Javascript Menu by Deluxe-Menu.com

 Elgin, Illinois 60120

-Elgin, Illinois : Located in the General Offices, Brethren Press is one of the eight main administrative departments of the General Board, and the unit responsible for issuing most denominational publications, identifying curriculum expectations, strategizing various methods of communication, and generally serving as the customer service wing.
+Located in the General Offices, Brethren Press is the entity responsible for issuing most denominational publications, identifying curriculum expectations, strategizing various methods of communication, and generally serving as the customer service wing.
 This company evolved from the numerous Brethren publications that started in the last half of the Nineteenth Century, and has gone through numerous transitions during it's modern era.
 The original effort to produce a denominational paper began with German born Henry Kurtz, who was the first to issue a private, unofficial Brethren publication in 1851, The Gospel Visitor,

 Early Brethren Publications, BHLA